-Hi I’m Cynthia, founder of InSeason Mom and pictured above.
+Hi I’m Cynthia, founder of InSeason Mom with my “glamour” shot pictured above.
 For some time now, I’ve secretly wanted to do a photo shoot.
 When talented photographer Grace-Given (Jimmie Basco) presented the opportunity, I hesitated.
 Then I decided not to give in to my fear and to fulfill my long-awaited wish.

 I asked my best friend Lisa to accompany me for moral support.
 Little did I know she would not only provide moral support but she would provide much needed technique support.